Our Homeschool Experiment Year ~

 Written by Kari Patterson of Sacred Mundane

-This year I ditched most of what we’d done before, and decided to take an Experiment Year.
+This year I ditched most of what we’d done before, and decided to take a Homeschool Experiment Year.
 That is, a year to try new things, refuse to stress, return to JOY, and recover our lost love of learning.

 By the end of last year I found myself frustrated by our workbook-driven, scope-and-sequence-bound educational existence.
 I just kept thinking, “This is not the life-giving, freedom-filled educational environment I had always envisioned for our family.”